rarsenault/ARIN-Updater/README.md

 * Get an API key from ARIN Online and edit the "apikey" variable in ARIN-IRR-Updater.py
 * Copy conf/prefixes.example to conf/prefixes.txt and edit for your environment
   * You will need your Org ID and ARIN POCs for Admin and Technical roles
-* run "python3 ARIN-IRR-Updater.py"
+* run ```python3 ARIN-IRR-Updater.py```

 Could a sufficiently advanced shell script have performe the function?
 Sure could!!

 ## Notes

 If your ORG ID is "MY-ORG", then you need only put "MY-ORG" in each line for the mnt-by object.
-The script will add "MNT-" to your ORG ID for you.
+The script will add "MNT-" to your ORG ID for you; this is a requirement imposed by the scheme expected by the [ARIN RESTful API](https://www.arin.net/resources/manage/irr/irr-restful/#creating-a-route-object).

 If a route/route6 object already exists for a given prefix, the script will update it with the new info.
 If the object does not exist, the script will create it.